-5. Procedure for Official Complaints ¥
+5. Procedure for Official Complaints

 If a student wishes to file an official complaint against another student, a faculty member, or a staff person, the student should follow the official complaint procedure instituted by the school to preserve students' rights and safety.
-Students should file an official complaint with a faculty member, the School Administrator or one of the Student Massage Clinic Supervisors within 24 hours of the incident of complaint.
+Students should file an official complaint with a faculty member, the Campus Director or one of the Student Massage Clinic Supervisors within 24 hours of the incident of complaint.
 Filing a complaint means completing the official complaint form and meeting with a member of the East-West administrative staff or a clinic supervisor.
-The complaint forms are located on the bulletin board outside the Administrative Offices.
+The complaint forms are located in Suite 218, the student classroom.
 The complaint will then be reviewed and investigated.
 Any necessary action will be determined in accordance with the schools written policies, as well as municipal, state and federal law.
 A written response to the complaint will be issued within five working days.

-The safety, health and well being of our students are concerns of the School Administrator, faculty, and staff of East-West Healing Arts Institute.
+The safety, health and well being of our students are concerns of the Campus Director, faculty, and staff of East-West Healing Arts Institute.
 All complaints will be handled confidentially, professionally, and expediently.